openfga/openfga/README.md

 ```

 ### Docker Compose
 [`docker-compose.yaml`](./docker-compose.yaml) provides an example of how to launch OpenFGA using `docker compose`.
-It launches PostgreSQL too, but it's not wired up to use it as datastore yet:
+It launches PostgreSQL too, but it's not wired up to use it as a datastore yet:

 ```
 ➜ docker compose up openfga